-A $2.2 million Cultural Arts building will be built on the Palm Springs campus of The Palm Beach Habilitation Center by June 2019.
+A $2.2 million Cultural Arts building is planned for the Palm Springs campus of The Palm Beach Habilitation Center

 “The focus on the building will be to integrate the arts and all aspects of our program,” said David Lin, the Center’s chief executive officer.
 “We’ve found that an individual’s perspective on their world around them and their life satisfaction improves when they are exposed to the arts.”

 For more than half a century the center, at 4522 South Congress Avenue, has been providing services to adults with developmental, emotional and physical disabilities so that they could achieve their greatest level of independence.